Symbolic Blowup algebras and invariants of certain monomial curves in an affine space: Introduction

+We remark that using the techniques of this papers one can compute the resurgence, Waldschmidt constant and regularity of $\p^{(n)}$ for $d \geq 4$.
+However, this involves tedious computation and hence we restrict ourselves to $d=3$ in this paper.

 We now describe the organisation of this paper.
 In Section~2 we prove some preliminary results which will be needed in the subsequent sections.
-In Section~3 we describe the ordering we are using and describe the ideals $I_nT^{\prime} \subseteq LI( { \mathcal I}_n T^{\prime})$.
-Section~4 is mainly devoted to show that the associated graded ring corresponding to the filtration $\{I_n\}_{n \geq 0}$ is Cohen-Macaulay.
+In Section~3 we describe the monomial order we are using and describe the ideals $I_nT^{\prime} \subseteq LI( { \mathcal I}_n T^{\prime})$.
+Section~4 is mainly devoted to show that the associated graded ring corresponding to the filtration $\{I_n\}_{n \geq 0}$ is Cohen- Macaulay.
 In Section~5 we explicitly describe the monomials which span $I_{n-1}$ modulo $(I_n:x_d)$.
-Our main results are in Section~6 and Section~7.
+In Section~6 we explicitly describe all the symbolic powers $\p^{(n)}$.
+The main results of this paper are in Section~7.
+In this section we study the Cohen-Macaulay and Gorenstein property of $\R_s(\p)$ and $G_s(\p)$ for $d \geq 2$, and give an explicit formula for the resurgence and Waldschmidt constant.
+Moreover, we also compute the Castelnuovo-Mumford regularity of the symbolic powers.